Burn Injury Accident Attorneys

 Home fires are not the only cause of burn injuries.
-According to the U.S. Fire Administration, approximately one in seven fires responded to by fire departments involve highway vehicles.
+According to the U.S. Fire Administration, approximately 1 in 7 fires responded to by fire departments involve highway vehicles.
 Between the years 2008 and 2010, there were about 194,000 highway vehicle fires each year resulting in 300 deaths and 1,250 injuries annually.

 Causes of Burn Injuries

-When someone suffers a burn injury in a car fire, it must be determined if the fire was caused by a defect in the vehicle.
-When burn injuries are suffered at work, an investigation will be needed to review the safety policy of the employer and the negligence of the property owner.
+When burn injuries are sustained in the workplace, an investigation will be needed to review the safety policy of the employer and the negligence of the property owner.